Jyotsna-Shetty/VehicleInfoCheck/README.md

 This folder contains the main code and gradle file for the app, along with auto-generated .gitignore and proguard-rules files.

 #### src
 Contains `main` folder (all Android studio files and folders present in it) and two test folders (not used in this project).
+Inside `main`, we have:

 ***java/com/example/vehicleinfocheck***: Contains all java classes defining the function of the app.
 1. Activity classes: MainActivity- loading screen; ImageActivity- image selection and processing; WebActivity- Website display and function.